hderry/noaa-rdhpcs.github.io/source/systems/gaea_user_guide.rst

 .. note::

-  Dynamic linking will create smaller executalbe.
-However, the environment must be identical when running the executalbe as was configured when building.
+  Dynamic linking will create smaller executable.
+However, the environment must be identical when running the executable as was configured when building.
   Static binaries are larger, but do not require the build and runtime environments to be identical.